Citrix Virtual Apps and Desktops Service SDK¶

 The new product and component names stem from the expanding Citrix portfolio and cloud strategy.
 Implementing this transition in our products and their documentation is an ongoing process.
 Your patience during this transition is appreciated.
 For more detail about our new names, see https://www.citrix.com/about/citrix-product-guide/.

-Citrix Virtual Apps and Desktops provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 snap-ins that allows you to perform the same tasks as you would with the Citrix Studio console, together with tasks you cannot do with Studio alone.
+Citrix Virtual Apps and Desktops provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 cmdlets that allow you to perform the same tasks as you would with the Citrix Studio console, together with tasks you cannot do with Studio alone.

 Differences in policy rules¶

 There are differences between the SDK and the Studio console in terms of policy rules.
 Entitlement and assignment policy rules are independent entities in the SDK; in the console, these entities are not visible as they are seamlessly merged with the Delivery Group.
 Also, access policy rules are less restrictive in the SDK.

 The SDK comprises of a number of PowerShell cmdlets packaged both as modules and snap-ins.
 These are installed automatically by the installation wizard when you install the Controller or Studio components.